fordfrog/kitty/README.md

   using full directory path hashes)
 * watch directories for additions/removals of sub-directories and update the tree
-* watch directories for file additions/removals and update counts
+* watch directories for file additions/removals and update counts and metadata
 * when file is clicked, load and display file metadata
 * on preview double-click display enlarged preview
 * when in enlarged preview, enable moving forward/backward using buttons and